 Owning a houdini escape artist dog can lead to a lot of frustration, and also time and money spent on constantly replacing dog crates.

-The best inescapable & escape proof dog crates for escape artists & dogs that try to escape have a few features that make them different from the standard cheap metal & plastic dog crates.
+The best dog crates for escape artists have a few features that make them different from the standard crates.

 Let’s check them out!

-Our top picks for the best inescapable dog crates are:
+Our top pick for the best inescapable dog crate is:

 ProSelect Empire Dog Cage